 - Make sure the VC is active.
 Go to the press release section of the VC’s website and/or search Google News to see how active the VC is.
-If the VC has not done a deal in a year, they probably are not actively investing in new deals and may not be worth contacting.
+If your venture capital deal isn’t done within a year, they probably are not actively investing in new deals and may not be worth contacting.

 What you will be left with is a list of VCs that are actively seeking companies like yours.
 Once you have this list, you need to identify the right partner at that firm to contact.

 Identifying the Right Partner at a Venture Capital Firm

 As mentioned above, venture capital firms are composed of individual partners (and associates that assist them).
 These partners make venture capital investment decisions and typically take a seat on each portfolio company’s Board.

 Partners tend to invest in what they know, so finding a partner that has past work experience in your industry is very helpful.
 This relevant experience allows them to more fully understand your venture’s value proposition and gives them confidence that they can add value, thus encouraging them to invest.